 How can you prepare for a quiz?
 There will be reviews for each quiz posted in blackboard!!!!

 PS.
-The homework assignments calling for essays MUST reflect your thoughts.
+The homework assignments calling for discussion boards or essays MUST reflect your thoughts.
 I run your essays through TURNITIN which will alert me to the unacceptable practice of Plagiarism.
 When you write an essay you will probably find supporting material for your ideas from works by others.
 It's okay to use the ideas of other people, but you do need to correctly credit them.
 If you cut and paste large quantities of their text, even if in quotes, that still reflects very little concern for your grade (which will be rock botom).

 ALSO....
 I do not give incomplete or PR grades in myh classes.
 Your grade options are A, B, C, D and F. I can not withdraw or drop you from this class.
 You must contact the Admissions/Registration office to withdraw or drop from this class.
 The college can require you to come to campus to drop the class.
 Late drops can only be done with a doctor's note or hospital report.
 Here is the information on campus admission/registration: